sindresorhus/sindresorhus.github.com/data/apps/velja.md

 **My custom rule did not work**

 Make sure it's none of the above cases.
 Also make sure you have added a “Sample URL” to the rule to confirm your match pattern is correct.

+Some apps use a redirect URL for tracking purposes.
+Velja has built-in support for a lot of redirect services and it also tries to resolve URLs to their final destination.
+However, some redirects cannot be resolved by Velja.
+This is the case with some links clicked in Slack as they require the login token to be able to redirect.
+There is unfortunately nothing I can do about that.

+See [this](#debug) for how to debug what URLs Velja receive.

+If the redirect URL contains the destination URL (usually in a search parameter), contact me and I will add support for it.

 #### What are tracking parameters and why would I want to remove them?